 GoPro dome for stunning under and over water photography

 Ever wondered how all those awesome shots with a fisherman on his boat and the fish swimming under water where taken?
 It is not the magic of a photographer but the right accessory.
-For the GoPro all you need is to get a Dome Port
+For the GoPro all you need is to get a Dome Port and you are sorted.

 This nifty device lets you take timer photos of yourselves wherever you are without having to stretch your arms or use a selfie stick.
 The gorilla pod can cling to anything and it folds small and is lightweight.
 It can also hold DSLR cameras of up to 3kg (6.6lbs) and is surely one of the most useful gifts for travellers you can buy online.